leventkaragol/libcpp-http-client/README.md

 ## How to ignore SSL certificate errors?

-If you need to ignore SSL certificate errors for any valid reason, you can continue working by passing the **"true"** value to the **"ignoreSslErrors"** parameter at the end of the functions.
+If you need to ignore SSL certificate errors for any valid reason, you can continue working by passing **"true"** value  to the **"ignoreSslErrors"** variable of the HttpClient class.

 ```cpp
 #include <fstream>